Journal of Advances in Developmental Research

 | Country | India |

 | Abstract | Sara Joseph is a prominent South Indian writer who was in the forefront of Feminist Movement in Kerala.
-She was the recipient of the Kerala Sahitya Academy award, Kendra Sahitya Academy Award and the Vayalar Award for her novel Aalahayaude Penmakkal.
 Her short story “Oro Ezhuthkariyude Ullilum”( trans.
-“Inside Each Woman Writer”) discusses the struggles of a woman to write in a male dominated society.
-In order to write, she has to break patriarchal structures and liberate herself from the restrictions of her family.
-The story traces the woman’s efforts to break free from patriarchal and familial constraints so that her creativity can flourish.
-Her husband, a powerful representative of patriarchy tries to fill her mind with the feelings of guilt in abandoning her children and family.
-However, in the end, she frees herself from things that hold her back and escapes into a world of creativity and fun. |
+“Inside Each Woman Writer”) traces a woman writer’s struggles to break free from the constraints that stifle her creativity in a male dominated society.
+Her husband, a powerful representative of patriarchy tries to fill her mind with feeling of guilt for abandoning her children and family for her writing career.
+However, in the end, she manages to liberate herself from the restrictions imposed on her by her family and society to escape into a world of freedom and creativity. |

 | Keywords | Gender, sexist, patriarchy, liberation, creativity |